-Serbian reps inform EC about reform progress13.
-March 2013. / News Serbia Energy
+Serbian reps inform EC about reform progress, News Serbia Energy

 A two-day meeting of the Enhanced Permanent Dialogue (EPD) between the Serbian government and the European Commission (EC) ended in Belgrade Friday.